Farmington Hills Criminal Defense

 What happens at arraignment?

-The judge reads charges and sets bond conditions.
+The judge reads the charges and sets bond conditions.

 • Farmington Hills